-The differential exchange rate policy impacts a range of food and agricultural products:--rice, margarine, palm kernel/palm oil products, vegetable oils, meat and processed meat products, vegetables and processed vegetable products, poultry-chicken, eggs, turkey, frozen and tinned fish as well as tomatoes/tomato pastes.
+The differential exchange rate policy impacts a range of food and agricultural products: --rice, margarine, palm kernel/palm oil products, vegetable oils, meat and processed meat products, vegetables and processed vegetable products, poultry-chicken, eggs, turkey, frozen and tinned fish as well as tomatoes/tomato pastes.

-- Except meat, poultry products and retail-pack vegetable oils, these items are not under import ban, and importers desirous of purchasing them will have to do so utilizing their own funds without any recourse to the Nigerian forex market. - > For rice, GON placed import ban on the commodity through land borders only since 2013. - Under a latter policy, GON indicates rice entering by land, sea or air is not under import ban, but it is not valid for foreign exchange from either official or informal sources. - > This translates into a technical import ban on rice.
+- Meat, and poultry products are banned from entering Nigeria - > There are other food products on the central bank's foreign exchange restriction list these items are not under import bans, and importers eager of purchasing them will have to do so utilizing their own funds without any recourse to the Nigerian forex market. - For rice, GON placed an import ban on the commodity through land borders since 2013. - ➤ Under a latter policy, the GON indicated that rice entering by land, sea or air does not apply to the import ban, however, it is not valid for foreign exchange from either official or informal sources. - > This translates into a technical import ban on rice.